awakelife93/easy-vscode-extensions-data-generator/README.md

   origin: false,
   // Default is outputs folder in Project root
   exportPath: undefined,
-  // The default value of this option is vscode path on mac os, please put your correct path.
+  // The default value of this option is default vscode path, please put your correct path.
   extensionsJsonPath: undefined,
 };